brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 ## Preferred Proposal

+My preference would be to revert `%S` to always be a two-digit, integer number of seconds (mirroring `%H` and `%M` for hours and minutes).
+This would be a breaking change, as this has been the behavior since C++20.

+Although it's notable that libstdc++ only implemented formatting in gcc 13 (released April 2023) and libc++ still doesn't implement formatting (it is currently labelled "implemented but still marked as an incomplete feature" and you must compile with `-fexperimental-library` to use it).
+Only the MSVC standard library has had this functionality for more than a few months (implemented in [April 2021](https://github.com/microsoft/STL/commit/c33874c3777f1596f4cecce6c00bdda41a4fc1b0)).

-As described [earlier](#c-chrono-and-format), my preferred approach would be to break existing uses of `%S` to normalize our use of chrono specifiers with the rest of the `strftime` ecosystem:
+The proposal is to break existing uses of `%S` to normalize our use of chrono specifiers with the rest of the `strftime` ecosystem:

 * Change `%S` to be a two-digit, integer number of seconds (`00`{.op} to `59`{.op}), mirroring `%H` and `%M` for hours and minutes.
 * Add `%s` to be the integer number of seconds since epoch.